worldbank/rissk/FEATURES_SCORES.md

-> [!WARNING]
-> Work in progress - please check back in a few days.

 This document details the construction of all features and scores used in RISSK.
-Each feature has a corresponding Jupyter notebook stored in `rissk/notebook`.
+In the development branch, each feature has a corresponding Jupyter notebook stored in `rissk/notebook`.
 For a deeper dive into the individual feature analyses, users familiar with Python can refer to the respective notebook.

 > [!NOTE]
 > Use outline button in the top-right corner for swift navigation between features.

+# Definitions

+The terms below are frequently used in the ensuing descriptions.
+Here are their precise meanings:

+- **Interviewing events** refer to those events in the paradata that are recorded prior to any recorded action by a Supervisor or HQ role, i.e. the first event of type `['RejectedBySupervisor', 'OpenedBySupervisor', 'RejectedByHQ', 'OpenedByHQ']`.
+These events approximate the initial interview process, prior to any corrections or updates that may occur after the first intervention by Supervisor or HQ roles.

+- **Item** refers to a specific question in Survey Solutions for a given roster row.
+For questions located on the main questionnaire level, the term "item" is synonymous with the question itself.
+However, for questions that are part of rosters, each roster row for a question is considered an individual item.

+- **Unit** denotes a Survey Solutions interview, uniquely identified by its `interview__id`.

+- **Score Type** are groups of scores that are constructed in similar ways.
+Refer to chapter [Process description](README.md#generating-scores) for a classification.

-# Included
+# Features and Scores

 The features listed below are included by default in the construction of the `unit_risk_score`.

+## answer_changed

+This feature identifies atypical number of alterations to question responses.

+**Feature**

+`f__answer_changed` is derived from all active interviewing events of type `AnswerSet` in the paradata.
+It quantifies the number of times the response to an item has been modified.
+Changes are computed as follows:

+- For single-answer questions, the answer value is compared with prior answer values for the item (if it exists).
+The event is counted if there's a discrepancy.
+- For questions of type `MultyOptionsQuestion` and `TextListQuestion`, events are counted if the set of answers no longer contains any elements from the previous set of answers.
+This can occur if an answer option has been unselected or removed, or if the text of a list item has been removed.
+- For multi-answer questions with Yes/No mode, both sets of Yes and No answers are evaluated and events counted if an answer option has been removed or changed from Yes to No or vice versa.

+**Score**

+Type 1 Score.
+Anomalies within `f__answer_changed` are detected using [ECOD](https://arxiv.org/pdf/2201.00382.pdf), an efficient, non-parametric algorithm that leverages cumulative distribution functions.
+The default contamination level is set to 0.1.
+If required, it can also be [set manually](README.md#adjusting-contamination-level) or be [determined automatically](README.md#automatically-determining-contamination-level) by the system.
+Anomalies are detected on the item-level by `variable_name`.

+To clarify, anomalies are unusual high (or low) frequencies of changes to an item's answer, relative to the question's norm.
+For instance, if altering a member's age is typically done 0-2 times, items with 1 or 2 changes wouldn't be flagged as anomalies.
+However, if the age of a member is adjusted 3 or more times, this item could be earmarked as anomalous.

+`s__answer_changed` represents the fraction of items in an interview that were determined to be anomalous based on their `f__answer_changed` values.

 ## answer_hour_set